0LNetworkCommunity/documentation/docs/archive/proposals/proposal_2210-5_revenue_binding_primitives.md

 The community has signaled the importance of profitable unit economics.
-Experimentation is needed in order to create revenue streams from a) new protocol products, b) third party applications and c) off\-chain businesses.
+Experimentation is needed in order to create revenue streams from a) new protocol products, b) third party applications and c) off-chain businesses.
 Currently in the 0L tech stack, there are few functions, or bindings for that experimentation take place.
 This proposal advocates for the network to create this foundational tooling.